flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ## 1.7 Functions

-- Encapsulates a unit of work
+- Encapsulates a unit of work.
   - Allows us to focus on the *what* is done instead of the *how*.

 ### Example [`power(m, n)`](#exponentiation-v1)